We made a commitment

 - Special leave for caring or other emergencies

 - Onsite fitness centres and canteen (where available)

-Stage one: the sift
+Stage two: the sift

 We will use the Civil Service Success Profiles to assess your technical knowledge and experience.

-Stage two: the assessment stage
+Stage three: the assessment stage